 “Teaching pupils about money matters and how the economy works is more important than ever.
 We welcome the publication of this new guidance for schools which highlights the importance of Citizenship education in equipping pupils with the essential knowledge, concepts and skills to make informed and responsible financial choices in their lives today and to understand the importance of good decision making and planning for their future.”

 The guidance forms part of a broad programme to expand financial wellbeing provision in schools across the UK as part of the UK Strategy for Financial Wellbeing goal of two million more children and young people receiving a meaningful financial education by 2030.
 MaPS funds the Financial Education Quality Mark, delivered by Young Money part of Young Enterprise, which helps teachers find quality assured resources to teach children and young people about money.
-To support schools to take part in Talk Money Week 2021, MaPS published the first Talk Money Week Toolkit for Schools, giving education settings easy access to programmes and resources that can help them bring conversations about money to life.
+To support schools to take part in Talk Money Week 2021, MaPS published the first Talk Money Week Toolkit for SchoolsOpens in a new window (PDF/A, 957KB) giving education settings easy access to programmes and resources that can help them bring conversations about money to life.